 Student visa sponsorship

-The University is still your Student visa sponsor so it is important that you stay in contact and keep your contact details up-to-date and tell the University if anything changes by contacting the Work Experience Team.
+The University is still your student visa sponsor so it is important that you stay in contact and keep your contact details up-to-date and tell the University if anything changes by contacting the Work Experience Team.
+Your placement must be approved in advance as part of your student visa conditions and you must never start your placement until your placement has been approved by the Work Experience Team.

-If you wish to do a placement overseas, Sheffield Hallam University will continue to sponsor you.
-You will need to seek immigration permission from the country where you will work, unless it is your home country.
+All students at Sheffield Hallam have the option of undertaking an international placement outside the UK.
+If you wish to do a placement overseas, Sheffield Hallam University will continue to sponsor you on your student visa unless you will be working in your home country.
+You will need to seek immigration permission from the country where you will work, unless you plan to work in your home country.
 Please note it is your responsibility to apply for the relevant visa for the country you will be working in.
 The University is not able to apply for you.
 You must follow the same guidelines as if you were working in the UK and keep us informed of any changes.

 Inform the University about your placement before you start

 Once you have secured a placement you MUST get your placement approved by the Work Experience Team immediately.
 If you start your placement before your placement has been approved, this will breach your student visa conditions.
 You must follow the same approval process as all students undertaking a placement.
 See our Get your placement approved page.

 You must inform the University you have a placement immediately before these dates, whichever is the earliest date that is relevant to you/your course: